 - Front I/O: Power button, 2 x USB 3.0, Headphone Jack, Microphone Jack

-To get started lets take a look at the front of the box.
-There is a small tan and black diagram of the Coeus Evo case, along with the name of the case, the company logo and a glass caution sticker on the front of the box.
+To get started let’s take a look at the front of the box.
+There are a small tan and black diagram of the Coeus Evo case, along with the name of the case, the company logo and a glass caution sticker on the front of the box.
+Looking at one of the sides you see another diagram of the case.
+The other side has the specifications listed.
+Lastly, the back of the box has 4 more diagrams of the case.

 Since there are four tempered glass panels, they are all covered in plastic film on all sides to protect them from any scratches.